KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SystemStats by BenRoe](https://github.com/BenRoe/MMM-SystemStats)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-09-05.
 1. Typo: Found `Magic Mirror` in file `MMM-SystemStats.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.